What Is Taxable Income and How Does It Affect Your Taxes?

 Is Social Security income taxable?

 It depends on your total income.
-If your combined income exceeds certain thresholds, then up to 85% of your Social Security benefits may be taxable.
+If your combined income exceeds certain thresholds, up to 85% of your Social Security benefits may be taxable.

 Does taxable income include capital gains?